Firesphere/silverstripe-searcher/README.md

 * Integrate a highlighter for searchresults.
 * Give a range-option for the results.
 So pages won't go waaaaay down.
+* Give SearchKeywords a higher priority then other fields.

 ## Known issues: